Getting Around

 There are many train lines in Hiroshima, covering almost every corner of the prefecture.

-If you use the JR line, you can conveniently get to Hiroshima Station, where you can take almost any line from there.
-If you’re going between Miyajima and Saijo, use the Sanyo Line.
-To Kure you can catch the Kure Line and you can take the Geibi Line to Miyoshi.
+If you use a JR line, you can conveniently get to Hiroshima Station, where you can take almost any line from there.
+If you’re going between Miyajima and Saijo, use the Sanyo Line (red is westbound; green is eastbound).
+To visit the coastal city of Kure you can catch the Kure Line, and you can take the Geibi Line to northern destinations like Miyoshi.
 However, there are no JR stations in the center of Hiroshima City, where the Atomic Bomb Dome and the downtown area are located.
-Please note that you will have to change to a streetcar or the monorail (Astram Line).
+Please note that you will have to change to the Hiroden (streetcar) #2 Line or the Astram Line (monorail linking the city center to northern suburbs).

 Joy in HIROSHIMA